L0stSoul/vim-config/README.md

 ### Features
 * Only one file, you don't need to run any installation script.
+* Integration with Typescript/Javascript
 * Integration with Git.
 * Integration with grep/ack.
 * Automatic syntax and codestyle checks.
+* Show code coverage if available.
 * Smart autocomplete.
 * Tweeks for easier navigation.
 * Snippets.